 - Vehicle Registration Certificate (V5C log book) or the V5C/2 (nominated driver details)

-To find a post office that deals with vehicle tax near you, visit the Post Office Branch Finder.
+To find a post office near you that deals with vehicle tax, visit the Post Office Branch Finder.

-If you aren’t eligible for road tax exemption but you receive the PIP standard rate mobility component, you can get a 50% reduction in vehicle tax.
+If you receive the PIP standard rate mobility component, you can get a 50% reduction in vehicle tax.
 The vehicle must be registered in the disabled person’s name or their nominated driver’s name.

 Again, the vehicle must only be used by the disabled driver or nominated driver for the disabled person’s personal needs, and cannot be used by the nominated driver for personal use.